bouygues-construction-public/git-hook-rules/README.md

 git clone <your-new-project-url>
 ```

 Then, check the `.git/hooks` directory.
-You will find the `pre-commit` hook file and the `violation-checklist.txt` rule file.
+You will find the `pre-commit` hook file.

 ## For exist repositories
 For existing repositories on your computer, copy folders into `hooks` folder to each repository's `.git/hooks` directory.